 - The anchor provides deposit instructions to the wallet.

 - The user transfers money from a bank account to the anchor’s account.

 - The anchor creates and funds the user's Stellar account plus the amount required for trustlines and transaction fees.
 Again, we suggest 2 XLM to start.

 - The wallet detects the Claimable Balance for the account, claims the funds, and posts it in the wallet.

 For this option, the wallet creates and funds the Stellar account upon every new user sign-up with the minimum requirement of 1XLM, plus the .5XLM reserve for establishing the first trustline, plus a bit more to cover transaction fees.
-For more information on minimum balances, check out the glossary entry.
+For more information on minimum balances, check out the Lumens section.

 The flow looks like this: